Guilhermebit/spring-boot-api/README.md

 - Java 17
 - SpringBoot 3.1.4
 - PostgreSQL
-- Tool to test APIs as Postman, Insomnia
+- A Tool for testing the API as Postman, Insomnia